Beech Leaf Disease in Maine

 Symptoms and signs of BLD can vary, and unusual leaf symptoms could indicate other tree health issues.
 Also, BLD symptoms have been seen on the beech leaves impacted by other organisms, including these look-alikes!

-Pruning infected landscape trees may decrease foliar surface moisture and thus BLD symptom severity.
+Pruning infected landscape trees may decrease the duration of foliar surface moisture and thus reduce BLD symptom severity since the causal agent nematode requires water for movement and other life processes.
 Management recommendations for horticultural settings are developing as more is learned about the disease.
-Additional chemical applications are in ongoing trial phases.
+Trials of additional chemical applications are ongoing.

 To slow the spread of BLD, consider: